-Despite abandoning the belief in determinism and mechanism by most of those involved in science, Clark states that the general public seems to be aware that the great advances in technology in the twentieth century have something to do with the newly discovered laws in physics, especially Einstein’s relativity.
-What is not understood is this does not mean that new laws were added to old ones, but new ones replaced old ones.
-Clark gives some examples, starting with Newton’s first law of motion or law of inertia, which says a moving body continues in rectilinear motion until an external force is imposed on it.
+Despite the abandonment of the belief in determinism and mechanism by most of those involved in science, Clark states that the general public seems to be persuaded that the great advances in technology in the twentieth century have something to do with the newly discovered laws in physics, especially Einstein’s relativity.
+What is not understood by them is that instead of new laws being added to old ones, new ones replaced the old.
+Clark gives some examples, starting with Newton’s first law of motion or the law of inertia, which says a moving body continues in rectilinear motion until an external force is imposed on it.
 This was replaced by SR, whereby all bodies are moving, so there are no fixed points by which rectilinear motion can be measured.
 Clark, quoting Newton, recognizes there is also a problem with the law of inertia for bodies supposedly at rest because all bodies are supposedly moving.

-Ernst Mach, commenting on Newton’s absolute motion experiment, said we can think of an Earth-centered Ptolemaic system or the Copernican one because each is equally valid.
+Ernst Mach, commenting on Newton’s absolute motion experiment, said, with respect to the issue of whether the Sun or the Earth is the center of the universe, we can think of an Earth-centered Ptolemaic system or the Copernican one because each is equally valid.
 Mach did not believe in either absolute motion or absolute space, but it can be assumed that Newton’s bucket is fixed with respect to the celestial bodies rotating around it.
-Possibly because Clark did not disagree with the accepted view of heliocentrism, he did not consider Mach’s comments on absolute motion.
+Possibly because Clark did not disagree with the accepted view of heliocentrism, he did not criticize Mach’s comments on absolute motion.
 If we begin with the assumption of absolute rotation of the Earth, then the equator becomes oblate where the force of gravity is reduced, the Foucault pendulum plane rotates, etc. “All these phenomena disappear if the [E]arth is at rest and the other heavenly bodies are affected by absolute motion around it, such that the same relative motion is produced.
 This is, indeed the case, if we start ab initio with the idea of absolute space.”
 What we have here is a philosophical choice rather than science, and both the Ptolemaic and Copernican systems are correct, the latter having been chosen due more to simplicity.
-Even Einstein in com-paring the Earth-centered to the Copernican system said, “But as motion is relative and any frame of reference can be used, there seems to be no reason for favoring one CS [coordinate system] rather than the other.”
-This paper does not focus in any detail on the arguments for a geocentric universe with the Earth immobile, a view rejected by secular astronomers.
-Sadly, even though there are approximately seventy verses of Scripture that defend a fixed Earth and a moving Sun, heliocentrism is accepted by most Christian astronomers and creation parachurch organizations.
-CMI Ministries strongly defends helio-centrism, as demonstrated by Jonathan Sarfati and Robert Carter.
-Besides the error of asserting science is a source of truth, the typical excuse for ignoring the many Scriptural verses is that geocentrism is only phenomenological language, or possibly poetry.
+Even Einstein in comparing the Earth-centered to the Copernican system said, “But as motion is relative and any frame of reference can be used, there seems to be no reason for favoring one CS [coordinate system] rather than the other.”
+This paper does not focus in any detail on the arguments for a geocentric universe with the Earth immobile, a view rejected by secular astronomers, though the author believes it is Scriptural.
+For instance, there are approximately seventy verses of Scripture that defend a fixed Earth and a moving Sun.
+Sadly though, heliocentrism is accepted by most Christian astronomers and creation parachurch organizations.
+CMI Ministries strongly defends heliocentrism, as demonstrated by Jonathan Sarfati and Robert Carter.
+Besides the error of asserting science is a source of truth, the typical response for ignoring the many Scriptural verses is that geocentrism is only phenomenological language, or possibly poetry.
 However, one Christian astronomer, Geradus Bouw, defends geocentrism on the basis of Scripture, and a geocentric mathematical model can be constructed which is as equally valid as the heliocentric model.
 If the Earth does not move, then we have absolute motion and absolute space.
-Newton could not demonstrate absolute motion because he believed in heliocentrism instead of geocentrism taught in Scripture, and he considered the solar system to be an isolated system independent of the rest of the universe.
+Even though Newton believed in absolute motion and heliocentrism, he could not demonstrate absolute motion, and he considered the solar system to be an isolated system independent of the rest of the universe.

 With the acceptance of relative motion, Newton’s first law had to be abandoned, and this was the alleged reason for Einstein’s SR. However, there was a much more important reason for Einstein’s theory.
 In the latter nineteenth century, an experiment was conducted by two physicists, Michaelson and Morley (MM), who attempted to measure the speed of the Earth as it was moving through the ether in its rotation about the Sun.
 These results shockingly indicated that the Earth was not moving.
 Steps were taken immediately to explain away these findings, one of the first being the invention of shrinking meter sticks that affected the measurement in such a way that the null result was obtained.
 Einstein eliminated the null result of MM by denying the existence of the ether in his SR theory.
 Special relativity made the Earth an arbitrary coordinate system rather than a fixed reference frame.
 According to Arndts, “The assumption that the [E]arth is in motion—along with the data from the Michaelson-Morley experiment—led directly to the postulates of special relativity.”
 Thus, the primary reason for SR was to avoid the unthinkable conclusion of MM that the Earth does not move, which would destroy the Copernican system.